List of Arthdal Chronicles characters: Tan-ya

-Tae Al-ha
+Taealha

-Tae Al-ha (Kim Ok-vin) is the daughter of the Hae Tribe Chief, Mi-hol.
+Taealha (Kim Ok-vin) is the daughter of the Hae Tribe Chief, Mi-hol.
 A scientist, warrior, and ambitious politician.
 The Hae people are foreigners to Arthdal who arrived from far far away, crossing the oceans.
 It has not been long since the Hae settled in Arthdal.
 The Hae chief, Mi-hol, used the exceptional technology of the Hae as a means to survive in Arthdal.
-As Mi-hol's daughter, Tae Al-ha realized at a young age, that if you do not become strong, you die.
+As Mi-hol's daughter, Taealha realized at a young age, that if you do not become strong, you die.
 If you can not be a strong person, you must stand on the side of a strong person.
 Correct judgment about who is strong is the only thing that matters.
 This was carved deep into her heart.
-Descendants of the Hae are raised to be experts in various fields of science, and Tae Al-ha is no exception.
+Descendants of the Hae are raised to be experts in various fields of science, and Taealha is no exception.
 But her interest is in power, not science.
 Rather than mastering the science, she would rather control the scientists.
 She believed that the one who could influence the people to lead the direction of history would be the person at the apex of power.

-With insight and analytical power that's comparable to her father, Tae Al-ha predicts early on that Arthdal is on the verge of change.
+With insight and analytical power that's comparable to her father, Taealha predicts early on that Arthdal is on the verge of change.
 Although she did not experience it, she knows from history.
 The explosive growth of Arthdal's agriculture and production will ultimately lead to the birth of a nation.
-Believing that nations are born in the midst of clashing storms and desires, Tae Al-ha finds Ta-gon.
+Believing that nations are born in the midst of clashing storms and desires, Taealha finds Ta-gon.
 And so, Ta-gon becomes the Hero of Arthdal.
-Everything seemed to follow Tae Al-ha's desires and plans.
+Everything seemed to follow Taealha's desires and plans.
 She enjoys great power as Ta-gon's political comrade.
-Tae Al-ha had no fears, Arthdal was as good as hers.
+Taealha had no fears, Arthdal was as good as hers.
 However, a strong rival appears from an unexpected place.